jatinthakur9/jatinthakur9/README.md

 - 👋 Hi, I’m Jatin
-- 💞️  Flutter
+- 💞️    Reactjs
-- 📫 How to reach me -email at tjatin29@gmail.com or twitter - https://twitter.com/jatin_thakur9
+- 📫 How to reach me -email at tjatin29@gmail.com

 <!---
 jatinthakur9/jatinthakur9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.